Akinola Davies Jr’s Feature Directorial Debut Officially Selected for 2025 Cannes Lineup

 Are you currently working on any project you would like to talk about?

-I’m currently working on a psychological thriller/horror and an action film.
-They are still very much at the early, outlining phases.
-And I’m constantly brainstorming and discussing ideas with Taiwo.
-There’s no break to that.
+I’m currently developing two new projects: a psychological thriller/horror and an action film.
+Both are still in the early stages of outlining, and I’m continually brainstorming and refining ideas with Taiwo.